wasmerio/wasmer.io/_posts/wasmer-ruby-embedding-1.0.md

 * We have introduced a `Store` type.
 It holds an engine and a compiler.
-Similar to the previous version, the default engine is JIT, and the default compiler is Cranelift.
+Similar to the previous version, the default engine is Universal, and the default compiler is Cranelift.
 However, we introduced significant performance improvements in the current release… more on that later.
 In future releases, developers will be able to change the default engine and compiler.